YF-Eternal/Music-Controller/README.md

 🌍 Runs on Windows 10/11.

+This project uses [FFmpeg](https://www.ffmpeg.org/) as the core library for audio processing.

 ![Music-Controller](images/Music-Controller.png)

 Music Controller is a music tempo adjustment software that allows you to adjust the playback speed and volume of your music.
 With a simple interface, you can easily import music files, adjust playback speed and volume, and export the processed music to a specified directory.